-Hydrogen Fuel Cell (HFC) powered cars have been an industry futurama for decades with manufacturers claiming that one day we’ll all be driving H2 powered vehicles that emit only water.
-While initially this may appear to make sense, hydrogen is actually a poor choice for vehicles.
-So if hydrogen is a poor choice why have manufacturers promoted the technology over straight forward batteries?
+Hydrogen Fuel Cell (HFC) powered cars have been an industry futurama for decades.
+Manufacturers claim that one day we’ll all be driving H2 powered vehicles that emit only water.
+But hydrogen is actually a poor choice for vehicles, so why have manufacturers promoted the technology over straight forward batteries?

-While H2 can be pumped into a tank nearly as quickly as petrol or diesel it’s not quite as straight forward.
-Because hydrogen is so light it has be kept at outrageously high pressures – think 10,000 PSI.
-This ultra high pressure adds complexity, cost, inefficiency and risk to the process.
+Not so fast.
+H2 can be pumped into a tank nearly as quickly as petrol or diesel, but it’s not so straight-forward.
+Because hydrogen is so light, it has be kept at outrageously high pressures (around 10,000 PSI).
+This ultra high pressure adds complexity, cost, inefficiency and risk to the entire process.

-Hydrogen has to be bought at a refueling station in exactly the same way as petrol or diesel.
-The fuel has to be created using some big heavy industrial plants, shipped via tankers to refuelling stations, and then sold to customers for their vehicles along with crisps and lottery tickets.
+When it comes to refueling, hydrogen has to be purchased at a refueling station in exactly the same way as conventional vehicles .
+The fuel itself is created using some big heavy industrial plants.
+Then it’s shipped via tankers to refuelling stations.
+And then it’s sold to customers along with chocolate and lottery tickets.
 In fact, it’s almost a like for like substitution from a customers perspective.
-This makes sense to auto manufacturers and for years they assumed that this was the only solution vehicle owners would be willing to adopt.
+This makes sense to auto manufacturers, and for years they assumed that this was the solution vehicle owners would be willing to adopt.

-Refineries change to H2 reformering or electrolysis plants, the tanker drivers use modified tankers and refueling stations add new pumps.
-In the H2 economy everyone in the existing chain from fuel to vehicle continues to make money and profits every time a vehicle is refueled.
-This is a powerful driver and one that is threatened by the shift to BEV.
+Refineries change to H2 reformering or electrolysis plants and the tanker drivers use modified tankers and refueling stations add new pumps.
+In the H2 economy, everyone in the existing chain from fuel to vehicle profits every time a vehicle is refueled.
+This is a powerful driver and one that is threatened by the shift to the battery-powered electric vehicle.

-As you can see, this is almost a 75% loss from the wind turbine to your car wheels in a best case scenario.
-This is awful.
-This also accounts why it costs eight times more to travel a mile in a HFC vehicle than it does in a BEV.
+This is almost a 75% loss from the wind turbine to your car in the best-case scenario.
+Hardly impressive.
+This also accounts for costs that equate to eight times more to travel a mile in a HFC vehicle than it does in a BEV.

 For comparison let’s look at a Battery Vehicle:

-A total of ~26% loss, which if compared to hydrogen means that using the same power grid we can power three times as many BEV than HFC cars for the same amount of energy.
+A total of ~26% loss.
+If compared to hydrogen using the same power grid, we can power three times as many electric vehicles than HFC cars for the same amount of energy.

 Waracle is the UK’s leading digital products and Emerging Tech Company.
 From Mobile and Web apps to IoT, Voice to AR, Waracle breathes life into ideas and drives digital difference for some of the world’s boldest innovators.

-If you are ready to take the first step towards digital success, please click here and start your digital transformation today!
+If you’re ready to take the first step towards digital success, please click here and start your digital transformation today!